backdrop-contrib/antiscan/README.md

 - add your patterns for paths to be restricted (some usefull patterns are already added out of the box);
 - set paths or portions of paths that will NOT be restricted to avoid self-blocking;
+- enable automatic reporting to AbuseIPDB about blocked scanners activity ("AbuseIPDB report" module should be installed);
-- enable or disable logging for blocked access attempts (enabled by default);
+- enable logging for blocked access attempts (enabled by default);
 - select the time after which the blocked IP will be unblocked automatically;
 - use "Test Mode" to test your patterns, your current IP will not be blocked, but you may see a message when you try to visit the restricted path.